lindavr/Docs/ContributorGuide/git-commands-for-master.md

     git checkout upstream/<upstream branch name> -b <local working branch name>

 This creates the local branch directly from the upstream branch, avoiding any local merging.

+## Next steps

+- If creating a new article, start with a copy of [the docs.microsoft.com markdown template](../template.md)
+- Back to the one-time [Install and setup tools for authoring GitHub content locally](./ContributorGuide/tools-and-setup.md)
+- Back to [Step-by-step instructions](../readme.md#step-by-step) in main Contributor Guide